modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 # Proposal

 ## Syntax
-It is proposed to introduce a new keyword, when used as modification, removes an inherited modification and leaves the modified element as it was never modified.
+It is proposed to introduce a new keyword, when used as modification, removes an inherited modification and leaves the modified element as if it was never modified.

 Requirements to this keyword are:
 * It needs to be easily disdinguished from a modification expression, therefore it should not be part of the expression non terminal.
 * It should be self explaining and not contain only control characters.
 * It should not break existing models by leading to unpredictable results.

-Because simple names are expressions and when becoming a keyword may break existing models it is considered to extend a descriptive name with some special characters.
+Because simple names are expressions and when becoming a keyword that may break existing models it was considered to extend a descriptive name with some special characters.
 That lead to the proposal to use the keword `<empty>` or later `break`, which fulfills the requirements.

 Syntactically the rule of a modification is extended: